collinalexbell/HackMatrix/game-design.md

 ## Purpose
 Immerse hackers in their projects

+### What are the problems with current methods of immersion?

+#### Lack of social connection
+I grew up in a semi-rural suburban area with few hackers.

+I didn't have many hacker friends or many friends with similar interests.

+Most of my work has been done alone.

+The best and most productive times of my life have been when I have worked with others in fully immersive hackathon like experiences.

+The current desktop experience is largely isolating and a solitary endevour.

+If I make the experience into a multi-player game, then it would be more fun!

 ### How does it go about doing this?
 Embeds the hacker in a 3d hacker environment